forevermatt/readable-unit-tests-php/README.md

 - Tests written in Gherkin (aka "plain English")
 - The ability to **unit** test PHP
 - One `.test` file per PHP file/class (containing Gherkin)
-- One corresponding `.test.php` file with the PHP implementation of those test steps
+- One corresponding `...Test.php` file with the PHP implementation of those test steps

 ## Example folder/file structure